timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 Lastly, we need one more piece of info: Times Square is located at (`lat`, `long`) (`40.7589`,`-73.9851`).

 Now, we have all the information to answer our original question:
-*How many rides on New Year’s morning originated within 400m of Times Square, in 30 minute buckets?*
+*How many rides on New Year's morning originated within 400m of Times Square, in 30 minute buckets?*

 ```sql
 -- How many taxis pick up rides within 400m of Times Square on New Years Day, grouped by 30 minute buckets.